-FIG. 25 Concept of utilizing an OAM beam for optical beam tracking: (a) The spatial gradient of an OAM beam as an error signal for beam tracking; (b) Concept of an OAM beam tracking and localization system; (c) Simulation results for the localization error by using the fundamental Gaussian beam and the OAM +1 beam. (© 2017 Optical Society of America)
+FIG. 25.
+Concept of utilizing an OAM beam for optical beam tracking: (a) The spatial gradient of an OAM beam as an error signal for beam tracking. (b) Concept of an OAM beam tracking and localization system. (c) Simulation results for the localization error by using the fundamental Gaussian beam and the OAM +1 beam.
+Reproduced with permission from Xie et al., Opt.
+Lett.
+42, 395 (2017).
+Copyright 2017 Optical Society of America.

-Beam tracking is considered important for a single-beam non-OAM FSO link, where misalignment between the transmitter and the receiver leads to an increase in power loss and BER.
-For OAM-multiplexed UAV platforms, beam tracking might be even more important.
+more important.
 This is because the misalignment issue not only causes power loss but also power coupling among different OAM modes, thereby increasing the inter-channel crosstalk and BER.
 To maintain the precise alignment between the transmitter and the receiver, a pointing, acquisition, and tracking (PAT) system is typically used in UAV platforms.

 Beam tracking was demonstrated in single-beam non-OAM FSO links with or without using a probe beam at a separate wavelength.
-Later on, beam tracking was also demonstrated in OAM-multiplexed FSO links using a Gaussian beacon.
+Later on, beam tracking was also demonstrated in OAMmultiplexed FSO links using a Gaussian beacon.
 Such beam tracking systems typically utilize the displacement of the fundamental Gaussian beam as an error signal and utilize a fast-steering mirror (FSM) to correct the misalignment.
-As illustrated in Figs. 25(a, b), it has been proposed to use spatial gradient of his is the author's peer reviewed, accepted manuscript.
-However, the online version or record will be different from this version once it has been copyedited and typeset an OAM beam as the error signal for beam tracking.
+As illustrated in Figs. 25(a) and 25(b), it has been proposed to use spatial gradient of an OAM beam as the error signal for beam tracking.
 As presented in Fig. 25(c), when there is a displacement between the transmitter and receiver, the spatial gradient of an OAM beam can indicate the amount of displacement.
 Moreover, due to the unique phase and amplitude structure of an OAM beam, the spatial gradient of the OAM beams could potentially provide a low tracking error.